Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Cost without sequence: $80K–$150K opportunity cost from capped capacity

-Why the 6-Step Sequence Works
+Why the 6-Step Delegation Sequence Works to Prevent Failed Hires

 The sequence: